Economic history of Spain: Colonization and development of institutions

+In order to illustrate ineffective allocation of the resources which had led to institutional issues one can utilize two examples.
+Real wages of craftsmen and builders in Madrid during this period can illustrate the taxation burden.
+Substantial increase in the 16th century was based on the cheap inputs due to the colonization process and arrival of the Court in 1561.
+However ineffective fiscal and monetary policy as well as centralization of the governance had led to the decrease which took place from 1621 to 1680 and then until 1700 wages were at stable low level.
+The other example of such a proxy of economic prosperity are demographic indices.
+Tax burden had led to the decrease of living standards in this period and drop of marriage rates.
+Where in England cheap inputs had been utilized in order to develop new market institutions in Spain ineffective governance didn't let it happen.

 Bourbon reforms

 A slow economic recovery began in the last decades of the 17th century under the Habsburgs.
 Under the Bourbons, government efficiency was improved, especially under Charles III's reign.
 The Bourbon reforms, however, resulted in no basic changes in the pattern of property holding.
 The nature of bourgeois class consciousness in Aragon and Castile hindered the creation of a middle-class movement.
 At the instance of liberal thinkers including Campomanes, various groups known as "Economic Societies of friends of the Country" were formed to promote economic development, new advances in the sciences, and Enlightenment philosophy (see Sociedad Económica de los Amigos del País).
 However, despite the development of a national bureaucracy in Madrid, the reform movement could not be sustained without the patronage of Charles III, and it did not survive him.

 Jan Bergeyck (advisor to Philip V) "Disorder I have found here is beyond all imagination".

 Castile's exchequer still used Roman numerals and there was no proper accounting.